gAndy50/EuSDL2/README.txt

 Updates:

 This wrapper has been updated for SDL 2.0.6 and has included new functions.
+9/27 - Fixed a couple of functions, all demos now working.

 Note: All demos written by author of EuSDL2 unless otherwise noted.